Tooninakka/si-iac-challenge/README.md

 	2.	terraform init  # or use backend config to point to your S3 backend
 	3.	terraform apply (accept plan) — this will package ../lambda as a zip, create resources and output the API endpoint.

-After apply completes, the api_endpoint output contains the URL.
+After "terraform apply" completes, the api_endpoint output contains the URL.
 GET that URL to invoke the Lambda, which returns the list of objects in the bucket.

 **Explanation/justification - GitHub Actions:**
 	•	PR runs plan + security scans (tfsec).
 That provides validation and prevents insecure or misconfigured infra from being merged.
 	•	apply runs only on main and uses a protected production environment — GitHub environments support required reviewers and checks which implement a manual approval gate (this satisfies the requirement for approval & rollback control).

-CI/CD: Rollback & Validation strategy
+**CI/CD: Rollback & Validation strategy**

-Validation (pre-deploy / PR):
+**Validation (pre-deploy / PR):**
 	•	terraform validate, terraform fmt (style), tfsec (security), optional checkov and tflint.
 	•	Integration tests (optional): run a small integration harness that calls the API endpoint in a staging environment.

-Apply & Approval:
+**Apply & Approval:**
-	•	Protect production environment in GitHub.
+	•	Protect the production environment in GitHub.
 Require at least one approver before the apply job runs.
 	•	Apply uses the previously generated tfplan artifact (so the exact planned change is applied).

-Rollback:
+**Rollback:**
 	•	Terraform state is the source of truth.
 If a deploy causes a regression, rollback is done by checking out the previous commit (the last known good), re-running the pipeline (which will create a plan that 			returns infra to the previous state) and applying that plan.
-	•	Additionally: enable S3 backend versioning and keep copies of state file; Terraform Cloud (if you choose) or S3 versioning retains prior states so you can restore to a previous state if needed.
+	•	Additionally: enable S3 backend versioning and keep copies of the state file; Terraform Cloud (if you choose) or S3 versioning retains prior states so you can restore to a previous state if needed.

-⸻

 **Observability & Alerting**